 During the Covid-19 pandemic, strengthening Christian creeds and values in the context of Christian education is an inevitability.
 The creed and values of Christian education must enliven the community.
 Education and teaching are in line and productive.
 As far as can be seen from the portrait of the book of Proverbs and Ecclesiastes, as well as the book of Deuteronomy, educational institutions, as well as family institutions, cannot be alienated from the community.
 Thus, an essential point in the context of education is that the synergy between families and educational institutions becomes increasingly close.
 The school does not become the boss of the family, in a superior sense, and vice versa.
 Both become institutions that control the creed and Christian values of internalisation well and correctly in children.
-The upbringing of creeds (theological) and Christian values (theological-
+The upbringing of creeds (theological) and Christian values (theological-praxis) received both at home and in educational institutions needs to be maintained and strengthened.

 The missional aspect (related to religious missions) is the culmination and action of other Christian educational values, namely: relational, humanity, and creed.
 Missional is a context in which Christian education shows a relationship with a broader context.
 Without a mission, Christian education cannot be a strong and influential value in society.
 In the understanding of the mission, simply defined by "send", "send", "free" (those prisoners or captives); from the Latin word, missio which means dispatch and mittere, sent.
 From that understanding, it makes sense when the value of Christian education touches on the missional aspect.
-Without missional, there will be influence and development of Christian kind of awareness education.
-This encourages everv understanding Christian education stakeholder, perpetrator, and observer to develop strengthening measures on the values of Christian education.
+Without missional, there will be no influence and development of Christian education.
+This kind of awareness and understanding encourages every Christian education stakeholder, perpetrator, and observer to develop strengthening measures on the values of Christian education.